 - GRE, MCAT, or USMLE scores. - Optional, not required (GRE code 2464.)

 - TOEFL scores if applicable (see instructions for foreign applicants)

 Application Deadlines & Decisions

 We consider all the data we receive from each applicant before making our decisions.
 We review Master of Science in Clinical Research applications and supporting documentation throughout the year for admission to the upcoming Fall term.
-In addition, the program accepts applications for matriculation during the Spring I and Spring II term.
-Specific term deadlines are:
+Application deadlines are:

 July 1 for all Domestic Students

 If you graduated from a foreign college or university and have completed an academic program equivalent to an American bachelor's degree, you may apply for admission to the Master in Clinical Research program.

 Applicants are required to have foreign transcripts translated into English by a certified foreign credential translation service (ex.
 WES, ECE, FIS).
 Please have both the translated documents and the original transcripts from your school sent directly to the: